johnOjabo1/static-website-project/README.md

-#DOCUMENTATION ON Static Website Hosting WITH AWS S3
+#Documentation On Static Website Hosting WITH AWS S3
 #STEP 1
 Clone the github repository containing the website files either using your CLI or by running the command "git clone 'the link of the repo'"
 #STEP 2